alex-058/android-habit-hunter/Readme.md

 ## Welcome to the world of habits!

-This is my assignment for the Advanced App Programming course with Kotlin lectured by Dave Drohan.
 Building solid and everlasting habits is a difficult undertaking.
 But the solution is not far away.